DeXie0808/learngit/readme.txt

-Git is a version contrl
+Git is a version control system.

-B
-C
-C
-C
-C
-C
-C

-G
+Git is free software.
+shit!